 - Spring 2022 - Fall 2025: Project Construction

-- 2022-2023: Construction of new vehicular maintenance access ramp completed, with Granton Park stormwater pump station construction underway through Fall 2023.
+- 2022-2023: Construction of new vehicular maintenance access ramp completed, with Granton Park stormwater pump station construction underway through early 2024.

-- 2025: Improve fish resting pools along bottom of concrete channel.
+- 2024 or 2025: Improve fish resting pools along bottom of concrete channel.

-- 2025: Remove the Lower College of Marin concrete walls and restore wetlands.
+- 2024 or 2025: Remove the Lower College of Marin concrete walls and restore wetlands.

 The cost estimate is currently $18 million.